About AthDGC

 Status

 The platform is published in continuous release.
 The tools are usable today; the corpus is at v0.4 and is undergoing an audit pass on the ARIS side before the wide v0.5 release.
-Public samples are drawn from the v0.4 partitions and rendered through the standard AthDGC PROIEL pipeline.
+Public samples are drawn from the v0.4 partitions and rendered through the standard AthDGC PROIEL workflow.
 Dependency parses and morphology are produced by Stanza grc_proiel and curated by the AthDGC team; individual sentences may still contain Stanza-introduced errors (lemmatisation of contracted forms, POS of pronouns, feature-bundle mismatches), which are corrected at the source in continuous data-cleanup passes (see fix_corpus_data.py in the source repository).

 Funding